 A successful practice is one that does two things well: maintains financial profitability, and develops strong provider-patient relationships.
 The way a practice communicates and educates patients is a huge factor in determining healthcare success.
-The simple and underutilized tool to create better patient engagement is efficient use of healthcare portals.
-Portals are online gateways of communication between doctors, patients and clinical staff.
+The simple and underutilized tool to create better patient engagement is an efficient use of healthcare portals.
+Portals are online gateways of communication between doctors, patients, and clinical staff.
 For example, the most well-known portal, the patient portal, creates a way patients can “talk” to their provider, from the comfort of home.
 Patients are now looking at electronic health records (EHRs) and digital health tools like portals to create a complete patient experience.

 Portals come in many variations and not all providers will have every type of portal.
 Each one, however, is crucial in its specific function.
 Here we go over the three different types of portals of PrognoCIS and the unique benefits they give your practice.

-The Patient Portal, Patient Satisfaction and Workplace Productivity
+The Patient Portal, Patient Satisfaction, and Workplace Productivity

-The most recognizable portal of all, patient portals bridge the care gap from when the patient is at the office, to when he or she is at home.
+The most recognizable portal of all, patient portals bridge the care gap from when the patient is at the office, so when he or she is at home.
 Patient portals are the key to effective communication between provider and patient, as they “…engage patients in their care,” said Lesley Kadlec director of health information management practice excellence at AHIMA in a Health IT News article.
 “You can send them reminders, get test results quickly, facilitate online conversations, and refill medication without a phone call during office hours.
 The beauty is 24/7 access and portability.
 Key benefits of patient portals are:

 - Making appointments, viewing lab results, financial statements, and prescription refills

 - Sending messages such as appointment reminders, electronic statements

 - Communication with patients’ other physicians without the potential delay of phone messages

 - Easy and quick online payments for both biller and patient

 - Electronic forms are quick and easy to use and do not suffer from the faults of physical forms